 Figure 1 represents an example of an approach to incorporate educational strategies to address anticipated barriers to MHP implementation in any clinical setting, which at the local level is ideally supported by the Medical Advisory Committee and an executive sponsor.
 Leadership is crucial and the designated lead during MHP development and eventual activation must be clear.
 For successful implementation, a multi-disciplinary team that includes specialty specific clinicians and lab personnel associated with MHP activation must be identified.
 Opinion leaders should be engaged by this group.
 Consultation with the patient and family advisory committee to understand their experiences of care is recommended.
 At the local level, barriers to implementation must be identified through discussion with key stakeholders, which may include engagement of resource personnel outside of the hospital.
-Implementation strategies should be multi-faceted and go beyond simple audit and feedback and include e-learning and in-situ simulation, cognitive learning aids and involve local champions.
+Implementation, cognitive learning aids and involve local champions.
 The MHP toolkit provides resources for training and simulation drills on the operation of the MHP and for review of activations to ensure reinforcement, training, maintenance of competency and process improvement.